Peano Arithmetic and $\mu$MALL: Conclusions

 \section{Conclusions}

-In this paper, we have started to explore \mumall as a linearized version of arithmetic in a way that is similar to using Heyting Arithmetic as a constructive version of arithmetic.
+In this paper, we have started exploring \mumall as a linearized version of arithmetic in a way similar to using Heyting Arithmetic as a constructive version of arithmetic.
 In particular, we have considered three different proof systems.
 The first is \mumall, for which a cut-admissibility theorem is known.
 The other two are natural variants of \mumall that introduce into \mumall the rules of contraction and weakening, yielding \mlk, as well as cut, yielding \mlkp.
-We demonstrate that the third proof system is consistent and powerful enough to encompass all of Peano Arithmetic.
+We demonstrate that the third proof system is consistent and powerful enough to encompass all Peano Arithmetic.
 While it is known that \mumall can prove the totality of primitive recursive function specifications, we demonstrate that the non-primitive recursive Ackermann function can also be proved total in \mumall.
-We have also demonstrated that if we can prove in \mlk that a certain $\Pos_1$ relational specification defines a function, then a simple proof search algorithm can compute that function using unification and backtracking search.
-This approach differs from the proof-as-program interpretation of a constructive proof of totality of a relational specification.
+We have also demonstrated that if we can prove in \mlk that a certain $\Pos_1$ relational specification defines a function; then a simple proof search algorithm can compute that function using unification and backtracking search.
+This approach differs from the proof-as-program interpretation of a constructive proof of the totality of a relational specification.
+We have also shown a few simple cases when \mlk is conservative over \mumall.

 \textbf{Acknowledgment:} We thank the anonymous reviewers of an earlier draft of this paper for their valuable comments.
-We also thank Anupam Das for several conversations and suggestions that helped shape this paper's the overall structure and results.
+We also thank Anupam Das for several conversations and suggestions that helped shape this paper's overall structure and results.

 [1]{}